Going Dutch? Turn your new house into a home with our guide to setting up utilities in the Netherlands, including water, gas, and electricity.

 If you’re renting, it’s possible that your new home will have utilities set up by the landlord.
-If this is the case, the cost will likely be included within your monthly payments.
+If this is the case, the cost will likely form part of your monthly payments.
 In such cases, you can ask your landlord to issue you with an account (eindafrekening) showing real costs at least once a year.
 However, be sure to clarify with your landlord what you’re actually paying for prior to signing the contract.
 They may allow you to change providers or they may not.
-If they aren’t included in your rent, you can usually transfer the current connections into your name or set up a different supplier.
+If they aren’t part of your rent, you can usually transfer the current connections into your name or set up a different supplier.

-Generally speaking, serviced apartments will come with utilities included as standard.
+Generally speaking, serviced apartments in the Netherlands come with utilities included as standard.
 If you’re planning a long-term rent, it’s likely you’ll be able to find a cheaper deal yourself.
 However, changing providers may not be worth your while if you’re only staying for a short-term let.

 Setting up electricity and gas in the Netherlands